 I am a member of the Top Management Programme Professional Reference Group with the Leadership Foundation for Higher Education, UK.
 In 2014 I undertook the Top Management Programme for leaders in higher education, and in 2011 I completed the Head of School Leaders Development Programme with the Leadership Foundation.
 The Top Management Programme works with senior managers in higher education to equip them to actively shape their universities, and to achieve higher day-to-day performance through individuals and teams.
 Prior to that I had completed their Heads of Schools leadership programme.

-In 2014 I was appointed as Vice-President for Teaching & Learning at University College Cork.
-In this role I was charged with the re-organisation of the Office of the Vice-President for Teaching & Learning (OVPTL) to support for UCC staff in the provision of high quality teaching and student experience in line with the strategic needs of UCC.
+Between 2014 and 2018 I served as Vice-President for Teaching & Learning at University College Cork.
+In this role I was charged with the re-structuring of the Office of the Vice-President for Teaching & Learning (OVPTL) to support for UCC staff in the provision of high quality teaching and student experience in line with the strategic needs of UCC.
 To this end the Centre for Adult Continuing Education (ACE) was incorporated into the OVPTL.
 Ionad Baire, the former Teaching & Learning Centre at UCC, and the National Academy for the Integration of Research, Teaching & Learning (NAIRTL) were merged to create the new Centre for the Integration of Research, Teaching & Learning (CIRTL) to meet the needs of UCC in the areas of staff training, course provision and the scholarship of teaching and learning.
 The Quercus Talented Students Programme was created to provide scholarships for UCC students who demonstrate excellence in areas in addition to their academic performance.
-Most recently, the Centre for Continued Professional Development was established in February 2016 to provide a central portal to CPD courses provided by UCC and to provide support for Schools and Colleges in the provision of CPD courses.
+Finally, the Centre for Continued Professional Development was established in February 2016 to provide a central portal to CPD courses provided by UCC and to provide support for Schools and Colleges in the provision of CPD courses.
 A Teaching & Learning Space Committee was created to improve the teaching infrastructure in classrooms, laboratories and online and to provide guidance for strategic investment in this area.
-A quarterly newsletter is produced to provide updates on activities in the Office and you can download these here.

 THE GREEN CAMPUS